aleesteele/my-website-v2/_posts/2019-12-09-geneva-first-field-notes.md

 ![](https://res.cloudinary.com/aleesteele/image/upload/v1582668146/lake_geneva_night_tecm6v.jpg)

-Full disclosure: I post more frequently on (Instagram)[https://www.instagram.com/anneleesteele/]; but hope to return to longform and this blog soon.
-I may be posting the cycling stories I'd compiled from last summer hear as well, for posterity's sake.
+Full disclosure: I post more frequently on [Instagram](https://www.instagram.com/anneleesteele/); but will be returning to longform and this blog soon.
+I may be posting the cycling stories I'd compiled from last summer here as well, for posterity's sake.
 Until soon.

 Always,